jany-dev/jobbly-app/README.md

 # Jobbly - a dynamic job board for Software Developer roles
 Users are able to filter for roles based on location, job type, programming language and salary band.
-Roles are refrshed daily!
+Roles are refreshed daily!

 ## Project Status
 The website is currently going through a re-design.